flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2017-12-11-kanban-like-it-is-1984/index.md

   heading: `Kanban like\u00A0it’s\u00A01984`,
   publishDate: '2017-12-11',
   author: 'Andrey Salomatin',
   description: `Everything was better in the 80s, so let’s go back in time for a minute.
-Imagine you are a worker on a car plant.
-What would you day look like?`, };
+Imagine you are a worker at a car plant.
+What would your day look like?`, };

 export default makeBlogPost(meta);